Apparently INXS' ‘Elegantly Wasted' is a clapback to Oasis’ Noel Gallagher

 It includes personal footage, along with public footage which highlighted the key highs and lows that ultimately led to Hutchence’s tragic demise.

-A huge low for Hutchence was that on-stage moment at the 1996 Brit Awards, where Hutchence presented Oasis’ “Best Video” award for ‘Wonderwall’.
+A huge low for Michael Hutchence was that on-stage moment at the 1996 Brit Awards, where the INXS singer presented Oasis’ “Best Video” award for ‘Wonderwall’.

 Upon receiving the award from Hutchence, (Noel) Gallagher replied, “Has-beens should not be presenting awards to gonna-be’s.”
 Pretty rough.